arendd/bh-europe_2025_metrics/paper/paper.md

 All KPIs should be measured without "robot hits" being counted.

-Turning to the tools used to measure and collect the indicators, the de.NBI & ELIXIR-DE network relied on their service providers' suggestions.
+Turning to the tools used to measure and collect the indicators, the de.NBI and ELIXIR-DE network relied on their service providers' suggestions.
 The network's community brought their already used tools into the discussion.
 Hence, some indicators and KPIs are measured or are recommended to be measured with different tool possibilities - e.g. Matomo or Google Analytics as web analytics.

 The administration office asks for the KPIs from the Service Providers and does annual "check-ups" of the service.
 These check-ups evaluate general data of the service: